Maharashtra minority department wants 10% reservation in housing

-In the wake of several cases of alleged religious bias, the state minority department has recommended provisions prohibiting discrimination on basis of race, religion and colour in sale and rental of houses; it has also suggested a reservation of 10 per cent for minorities
+In the wake of several cases of alleged religious bias, state minority department has recommended provisions prohibiting discrimination on basis of race, religion in sale and rental of houses

 The recent cases of religious discrimination, notably the controversial case of 25-year-old Misbah Quadri being allegedly evicted from a flat in Wadala, have jolted the Maharashtra government into taking the first steps towards putting in place fair housing laws to prevent the ghettoisation of the city.

 The state minority department yesterday recommended the enactment of legal provisions prohibiting discrimination in the “sale, rental, and financing of dwellings, and in other housing-related transactions” based on race, colour and religion.
 The department has also recommended a reservation of nearly 10 per cent for minorities in the “sale, rental, and financing of dwellings”.

 The recommendation, senior officials from the minority department told mid-day, was to include the proposed provisions in the new draft housing policy of the state, which is currently being circulated to all departments for suggestions and objections.